mono/website/docs/advanced/pinvoke/index.md

 Introduction
 ============

 The [Common Language Infrastructure](http://www.ecma-international.org/publications/standards/ecma-335.htm) (CLI) is designed to make it "easy" to interoperate with existing code.
-In principal, all you need to do is create a [http:/monodoc/T:System.Runtime.InteropServices.DllImportAttribute DllImport] function declaration for the existing code to invoke, and the runtime will handle the rest.
+In principal, all you need to do is create a [DllImport](http://docs.go-mono.com/index.aspx?link=T:System.Runtime.InteropServices.DllImportAttribute) function declaration for the existing code to invoke, and the runtime will handle the rest.
 For example:

 ``` csharp
  [DllImport ("libc.so")]
  private static extern int getpid ();
 ```

-Please note that most of the classes and enumerations mentioned in this document reside in the [http:/monodoc/N:System.Runtime.InteropServices System.Runtime.InteropServices] namespace.
+Please note that most of the classes and enumerations mentioned in this document reside in the [System.Runtime.InteropServices](http://docs.go-mono.com/index.aspx?link=N:System.Runtime.InteropServices) namespace.

 The above C\# function declaration would invoke the POSIX **getpid**(2) system call on platforms that have the `libc.so` library.
-If `libc.so` exists but doesn't have the **getpid** export, an [http:/monodoc/T:System.EntryPointNotFoundException EntryPointNotFoundException] exception is thrown.
-If `libc.so` can't be loaded, a [http:/monodoc/T:System.DllNotFoundException DllNotFoundException] exception is thrown.
+If `libc.so` exists but doesn't have the **getpid** export, an [EntryPointNotFoundException](http://docs.go-mono.com/index.aspx?link=T:System.EntryPointNotFoundException) exception is thrown.
+If `libc.so` can't be loaded, a [DllNotFoundException](http://docs.go-mono.com/index.aspx?link=T:System.DllNotFoundException) exception is thrown.
 Simple.
 Straightforward.
 What could be easier?

 There are three problems with this: